-

 4. Possible adverse reactions

-reactions, but they do not arise in everyone.
+Like all medications, Mexidol® may cause adverse reactions, although they do not occur in everyone.

-difficulty breathing, swelling of the face, neck, lips, tongue, throat), urticaria (allergic itching rash).
+- angioedema (a severe allergic reaction that may include difficulty breathing, swelling of the face, neck, lips, tongue, or throat), urticaria (an itchy allergic rash).

 Other possible adverse reactions that may occur when taking Mexidol®